 We encourage and motivate good behaviour through:

-- Individual reward – ‘Shining Brightly’ certificate given out in class or assembly
+• Individual rewards – ‘Shining Brightly’ certificates given out in class or assembly

 Everyone in school – pupils, staff, parents and helpers should assist in the promotion of an orderly atmosphere, which fosters safety, and well-being of all members of the school community.
 In this climate, positive behaviour choices have the optimal opportunity to flourish.
 Specific elements of this approach include: